rapid7/insightconnect-workflows/workflows/Block_Host_with_Palo_Alto_Firewall_from_Microsoft_Teams/help.md

 You can also unblock a host.
 For example:
 * `!unblock-host 198.51.100.100`

+You can also block and unblock domains:
+* `!block-host www.example.com`

 The workflow will reply when it completes.

 ## Technical Details